d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-cnn.md

 ## Summary

-* We can use one-dimensional convolution to process and analyze timing data.
-* A one-dimensional cross-correlation operation with multiple input channels can be regarded as a two-dimensional cross-correlation operation with a single input channel.
+* One-dimensional CNNs can process local features such as $n$-grams in text.
+* Multi-input-channel one-dimensional cross-correlations are equivalent to single-input-channel two-dimensional cross-correlations.
-* The input of the max-over-time pooling layer can have different numbers of time steps on each channel.
+* The max-over-time pooling allows different numbers of time steps at different channels.
-* TextCNN mainly uses a one-dimensional convolutional layer and max-over-time pooling layer.
+* The textCNN model transforms individual token representations into downstream application outputs using one-dimensional convolutional layers and max-over-time pooling layers.

 ## Exercises

-1. Tune the hyperparameters and compare the two sentiment analysis methods, using recurrent neural networks and using convolutional neural networks, as regards accuracy and operational efficiency.
+1. Tune hyperparameters and compare the two architectures for sentiment analysis in :numref:`sec_sentiment_rnn` and in this section, such as in classification accuracy and computational efficiency.
-1. Can you further improve the accuracy of the model on the test set by using the three methods introduced in the previous section: tuning hyperparameters, using larger pretrained word vectors, and using the spaCy word tokenization tool?
+1. Can you further improve the classification accuracy of the model by using the methods introduced in the exercises of :numref:`sec_sentiment_rnn`?
-1. What other natural language processing tasks can you use textCNN for?
 1. Add positional encoding in the input representations.
-Does it improve the performance?
+Does it improve the classification accuracy?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/393)